-Management does not expect climaterelated risks to have a material impact on the Group's short-term financial performance.
-Investment in the offshore renewables market and technology to allow the Group and its clients to offset carbon emissions.
+Management does not expect climate-related risks to have a material impact on the Group's short-term financial performance. and technology to allow the Group and its clients to offset carbon emissions.
 Ongoing development of an EPSG strategy which allows the Group to monitor and report on environmental and climate-related risks.
 Establishment of a Climate Change Committee to help ensure climate-related risks are identified, monitored and appropriately managed.